MooersLab/diary2024inLaTeX/README.md

 ## On-line editor

 I recommend using the on-line editor Overleaf for the smoothest operation.
-I have been editing this document on Overleaf for six years.
+I have been editing this document on Overleaf for seven years.
 You do NOT have to run each of the steps of compiling separately.
 You just click a button and the latex and bibtex compilers are run seemlessly.
 I store the URL for this project in my private home page for rapid access.